Skip to main content

 arw.snap.create.interval.hours.post.max.count

 Specifies the interval in hours between ARP Snapshot copies when the volume already contains the maximum number of ARP Snapshot copies.
 When the maximum number is reached, an ARP Snapshot copy is deleted to make room for a new copy.
 The new ARP Snapshot copy creation speed can be reduced to retain the older copy using this option.
-If the volume already contains maximum number of ARP Snapshot copies, then this interval specified in this option is used for next ARP Snapshot copy creation, instead of arw.snap.create.interval.hours.
+If the volume already contains the maximum number of ARP Snapshot copies, the interval specified in this option is used for next ARP Snapshot copy creation, instead of arw.snap.create.interval.hours.

 arw.surge.snap.interval.days